-- Budget notes must be redeemed out of the taxes or assessments levied or to be levied for the fiscal year in which they mature or out of other revenues of that fiscal year legally available for that purpose.
-Principal and interest is payable solely at maturity. - Any Fire District that has the power to issue budget notes is also granted the power to appropriate and expend money received from the proceeds of the sale of budget notes for the purposes for which such notes are issued.
+Budget notes must be redeemed out of the taxes or assessments levied or to be levied for the fiscal year in which they mature or out of other revenues of that fiscal year legally available for that purpose.
+Principal and interest is payable solely at maturity.

+Any school district or municipality which has the power to issue budget notes is also granted the power to appropriate and expend money received from the proceeds of the sale of budget notes for the purposes for which such notes are issued.

-There are also special rules for budget notes for certain insurance purposes, snow and ice removal, judgments and settled claims, and other specific problematic budgetary situations.
+There are also special rules for budget notes for certain insurance purposes, snow and ice removal, judgments and settled claims; and other specific problematic budgetary situations.

-It is important to note that, while budget notes may be issued due to increased expenses, there is no authority to issue budget notes for revenue shortfalls of any kind.
-That is considered a problem to be solved by cost-cutting, cashflow borrowings, midyear tax or fee increases, and/ or deficit financing.
+It is important to note that, while budget notes may be issued due to increased expenses or to cover costs of unforeseen public emergencies, there is no authority to issue budget notes for revenue shortfalls of any kind.
+That is considered a problem to be solved by cost-cutting, cashflow borrowings, midyear tax or fee increases and/or deficit financing.

-Budget notes are authorized by a budget note resolution of the Board of Fire Commissioners by the affirmative vote of a majority of the voting strength.
+Budget notes are authorized by a budget note resolution of the legislative body by the affirmative vote of a majority of the voting strength.
 A public referendum is not required.
-Delegation to the Treasurer as chief fiscal officer of sale and issuance duties is common.
+Delegation to the chief fiscal officer of sale and issuance duties is common.
 There is no publication requirement.
 The essential elements of a budget note resolution may be found in Section 40.00 of the LFL, as follows: